aigeezer/claude-project-agents/README.md

 # Claude Project Management Agent Pipeline

+**Important: This pipeline is designed for the Claude Desktop App.
+The MCP tools will not work in the web-based version of Claude.**

 A comprehensive AI agent pipeline for end-to-end application development using Claude.
 This system provides structured prompts for 9 specialized AI agents that work together to take a project from initial concept through to production deployment and analytics.

 ## 🎯 Project Overview